 - Cook over medium high heat, stirring constantly, for the next minute or two, until the mixture comes to a boil and the mixture thickens up considerably.

-- Remove the pastry cream from the heat and stir in the vanilla and a pinch of salt.
+- Remove the pan from the heat and stir in the vanilla and a pinch of salt.
 Taste and adjust vanilla and salt levels if needed.
 Chill the pastry cream in the fridge while you make the cream.

 - Combine the heavy whipping cream and 2 tbsp sugar in a bowl and whip with either a hand mixer or a whisk until it forms soft peaks.

 - Fold this mixture gently into the pastry cream to lighten it.
 You can now fill the puffs with this mixture, or you can chill it if you prefer.
+To fill, use a piping bag or simply cut the cream puffs in half and put the top back on after filling.
 Enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.